 A disproportionate number of these families have members with disabilities.

-In six short years, Community Housing Network has evolved as a local leader in the creation and maintenance of quality affordable housing for the homeless and people with disabilities.
-In 2001, CHN began with a contract with the Oakland County Community Mental Health Authority to create and effectively manage housing resources for people with disabilities in Oakland County in three key areas:
+In 2001, CHN began with a contract with the Oakland County Community Mental Health Authority to create and effectively manage housing resources for people with disabilities.

 Since that beginning, Community Housing Network has grown dramatically and thousands of people have been served.
 Our history is best defined through our success stories - positive chapters in the lives of families that are marked by home ownership, quality rental housing, selection of living environments, and a celebration of firsts.
 Our office walls and our hearts are lined with first homes, first keys, first beds, first tears of joy - because we offer whatever it takes for as long as it takes, to navigate the difficult terrain of life.
 We have shown through passion and persistence - that housing is as important to homeless individuals and those with disabilities, as it is for us all .